oliora/bitmask/README.md

   *Note that some tests and compile time checks are disabled because VC++ has a limited support for expression SFINAE.*

 ## License
-This is free and unencumbered software released into the public domain.
+This is free and unencumbered software released into the **public domain**.

 Please check [LICENSE](LICENSE) if you need more details.